holoviz/panel/doc/tutorials/beginner/build_chatbot.md

 # Build a Chat Bot

-In this section we will build two basic *chat bots*.
+In this tutorial we will build two basic *chat bots*.
 We will

 - use the *easy to use*, *high-level* [`ChatInterface`](../../reference/chat/ChatInterface.ipynb) to build a basic chat bot.
 - use `async` to build a streaming and scalable chat bot.